-At the opposite end of the spectrum you have ‘La La Land’, which started out with just over $9 million in ticket sales in the US in the first week, but over $12.5 million the second week and more than $151 million at the US box office all up.
+At the opposite end of the spectrum, you have ‘La La Land’, which started with just over $9 million in ticket sales in the US in the first week, but over $12.5 million the second week and more than $151 million at the US box office all up.
 Good reviews and Oscar buzz must have played a bit of a role, as its overall take was nearly 17 times that of its opening weekend.
-In 2005, ‘Sideways’ produced a multiplier of nearly 30 times that of its opening weekend, and ‘Titanic’ and ‘E.T.’ remained at #1 at the US Box office for 15 and 16 weeks respectively.
+In 2005, ‘Sideways’ produced a multiplier of nearly 30 times its opening weekend, and ‘Titanic’ and ‘E.T.’ remained at #1 at the US Box office for 15 and 16 weeks, respectively.

 In the U.K., Wet Wet Wet pulled their song ‘Love is All Around’ after 15 weeks at number 1 on the charts, and Gnarls Barkly did the same with their song ‘Crazy’ after 9 weeks at #1.
 While most bands would love nothing more than for their song to reach the top of the charts, sometimes other artists want to pull their song before everyone gets sick of it, worrying that they will become forever known as one-hit wonders otherwise (can anyone remember or name another Wet Wet Wet or Gnarls Barkly song?).

-Other songs may not have even been that big at the time, but continue to be hits months and years after first being released.
-‘Mr Brightside’ by the Killers, ‘Chasing Cars’ by Snow Patrol and ‘My Way’ by Frank Sinatra never even reached number 1 on the UK charts, but remained in the top 100 singles chart for 203, 166 and 133 weeks in total respectively.
+Other songs may not have even been that big at the time but continue to be hits months and years after first being released.
+For example, ‘Mr Brightside’ by the Killers, ‘Chasing Cars’ by Snow Patrol and ‘My Way’ by Frank Sinatra never even reached number 1 on the UK charts but remained in the top 100 singles chart for 203, 166 and 133 weeks in total respectively.

 With books, ‘The Alchemist’ by Paulo Coelho stands out like no other.
-Initially, sales were so slow when it was first published in Portuguese in 1988 that the rights of the book were given back to the author after a year.
+Initially, sales were so slow when it was first published in Portuguese in 1988 that the publisher gave back the book’s rights to the author after a year.
 Since then, it has gone on to win over 100 international awards, been translated into 80 languages, and sold over 65 million.
-And most people already know that Harry Potter was rejected 12 times before it was finally accepted, and then sold 120 million.
+And most people already know that Harry Potter was rejected 12 times before it was finally accepted and sold 120 million.

-What if you could recreate that though?
+What if you could recreate that, though?
 Are there certain elements that all big successes have?
 That helps things go viral?
-That lead to box office or New York Times bestselling gold?
+That leads to the box office or New York Times bestselling gold?